Gujavlu/hpc-2021-2-fttw/README.md

 ## Affiliation
 ![UNAM ENES affiliation](UNAM_ENES.png)
-We are Bachelor of Science in Information Technologies ("Licenciatura Tecnologías para la Inforamción en Ciencias") students at 6° semester (at editing date-time) at UNAM ("Universidad Nacional Autónoma de México") at the ENES ("Escuela Nacional de Estudios Superiores Unidad Morelia").
+We are Bachelor of Science in Information Technologies ("Licenciatura Tecnologías para la Información en Ciencias") students at 6° semester (at editing date-time) at UNAM ("Universidad Nacional Autónoma de México") at the ENES ("Escuela Nacional de Estudios Superiores Unidad Morelia").

 ## License
 MIT License

-## Objetives
+## Objectives
 With this project we want to create a solution to divide multiple frequencies mixed in a wave parallelizing the process to get fast results.

 ## Definition